 For students with a BSc in MST, LST or equivalent.
-Students should have basic knowledge of protein structure as well as knowledge of organic chemistry at the level of Molecular Chemistry (4423MCHEM) or Synthetic Organic Chemistry (4012SOCH5).
+Students should have basic knowledge of protein structure as well as knowledge of organic chemistry at the level of Synthetic Organic Chemistry (4012SOCH5).

 This course was previously given under the name Advanced Medicinal Chemistry (AMC), uSis code 4423ADMC6.
 This course cannot be combined with AMC in a programme.

 The course introduces the students to the theory and methods of medicinal chemistry and its role in drug discovery.

 to raise students’ interest & enthusiasm for the field of medicinal chemistry & drug discovery.